Insight

 Clarity beats volume.
 Better visibility usually comes from fewer, more useful signals.

-If this note matches the real problem
+If this sounds like the real issue